Arowolokehinde/STX-TIP/README.md

 ---

+## Firstly, you have to connect wallet, then you would join community and then you can view your dashboard

 <img width="1440" alt="Screenshot 2024-12-14 at 9 46 29 PM" src="https://github.com/user-attachments/assets/477ccfba-7090-420d-8aa3-4a03a8351300" />

 <img width="1439" alt="Screenshot 2024-12-14 at 9 46 47 PM" src="https://github.com/user-attachments/assets/62c0f69c-9348-48bc-8b93-f42f585f3865" />